madacol/blog/content/Maximizing combinations for `n` elements.md

 19.321106747160712
 ```

-So we need `20` bits, and the number of *"units of information"* is `20*2 = 40`.
+So we got `20` bits, and now the number of *"units of information"* is `20*2 = 40`.

-Since 3 seems to be the most efficient one, let's find out what we can accomplish with 40 *"units of information"*.
+Since 3 seems to be the most efficient one, let's find out what we can accomplish with the same 40 *"units of information"*.

 First, how many trigits (base-3-digits) can we get with 40 *"units of information"*?.\
 `40 / 3 = 13.333`, that means we can fully represent `13` trigits using less than `40` *"units of information"*.